italanta/portfolio/readme.md

 💬 I'm an expert on **software architectures for Google Cloud, AWS and/or Azure.**

-📝 I regularly write articles on [https://blog.italanta.net/](https://blog.italanta.net/)
+📝 I regularly write articles on [https://dev.to/newtonombese](https://dev.to/newtonombese)

-📄 Know about my experiences [through my CV](about/resume.md)
+📄 Know about my experiences [through my CV](https://drive.google.com/file/d/1f4Tz9w9rbzecoak9FGsG7jpJpl_pyFbT/view?usp=sharing)

-🌱 I’m currently developing **a cloud-independent library for Serverless DevOps**.
+🌱 I’m currently developing **working on a hotel management system with a team of 4 other developers**.

-⚡ Fun fact? **Find me behind the guitar 🎸, harmonica 🎺 or piano 🎹**
+⚡ Fun fact? **Find me behind reggae music🎵**

 ### My work